Ben 10: Ultimate Alien: Video games

 Just like every other iteration of the Ben 10 series, Ultimate Alien received a video game based on its premise.
 The game was available on the 360, PS2, DS, PSP, Wii, and PS3.

 Ben 10 Galactic Racing is available on the 360, DS, 3DS, Wii, and PS3.

 Toys

 Ben 10: Ultimate Alien toys were made by Bandai.
 They were first shown at the New York Toy Fair 2010.
-The first wave of the toy franchise was released in different places in America in spring 2010.
-The toys were released in Canada and the United Kingdom in the fall of 2010.
+The first wave of the toy franchise was released in different places in the United States in spring 2010.
+The toys were released in Canada and the United Kingdom in the autumn of 2010.
 McDonald's was also selling six Ben 10: Ultimate Alien toys to promote the show.